akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She walked across the hall, wine-dark and steady, and took her place at the low table.
 The whispers followed her, but she refused to bend.

 Queen Matilda, watching from the high table, noted the set of Beatrice’s jaw.
-Noted the way she didn’t look at the sisters.
-Noted the dignity, and the quiet way Margaret had stood for her.
+Noted the way she didn’t snap at the sisters.
+Noted the dignity and elegance.

-*Interesting,* the Queen thought. *They do both learn.*
+*Interesting,* the Queen thought. *She learns.*

 ![Chapter](Goose_Bride-goosemark-cut_small.png)